aalykiot/dune/README.md

 - [x] `global`: reference to the global object.
 - [x] `globalThis`: same as `global`.
 - [x] `console`: a subset of the WHATWG console.
+- [x] `prompt`: shows the given message and waits for the user's input.
 - [x] `TextEncoder` / `TextDecoder`: WHATWG encoding API.
 - [x] `setTimeout` / `setInterval` / `clearTimeout` / `clearInterval`: DOM style timers.
 - [x] `setImmediate` / `clearImmediate`: node.js like immediate timers.